-- Handling the volume buttons yourself in your game code and "eating" the events, thus keeping the case from ever happening. - Allowing the app to be auto-paused and requiring the user to un-pause when they are done. - Making all cases in your app where focus is lost and regained while spending the entire time resumed (i.e. not the HOME or Suspend cases, where the app is also onPause' d) pause the game only for the duration of the loss of focus.
+- Handling the volume buttons yourself in your game code and "eating" the events, thus keeping the case from ever happening. - Allowing the app to be auto-paused and requiring the user to un-pause when they are done. - If focus is lost and regained without ever getting suspended, pause the game only for the duration of the loss of focus.
 In other words, in the case where onWindowFocusChanged is called with FALSE and then TRUE, without any call to onPause happening before or during the loss of focus.
-The issue here is that this will cause your game to immediately restart in gameplay when the user throws away a settings dialog, etc that caused the focus loss.
-This can be jarring to the user as they have to rush to catch up with the active game.
+The issue with this approach is that it will cause your game to immediately jump back into active gameplay in any lightweight focus loss/regain case.
+These are pretty common, as we've discussed previously.
+This "instant action" transition can be jarring to the user as they have to rush to catch up with the active game the moment they close a settings dialog or dismiss an alarm.